Table of Contents

 After you provide the Video source, you also need to provide:

-- type in the Name of the video file
+- Type in the Name of the video file and an optional Description

-- click Save to finally upload the video
+- Click Save to upload the video, and finally

 You have the option to add a video file by dragging the specific file or files from your PC directly to your Video Library, therefore skipping a few steps and saving you some extra time.